openstreams/wflow/doc/wflow_sediment.rst

 -  **modelparameters**: Other parameters used by the model.
-This section should include the same inputs as the wflow_sbm.ini file for reservoir modelling and Leaf Area Index data.
+This section should include the same inputs as the wflow_sbm.ini file for reservoir / lake modelling and Leaf Area Index data.

 -  **model**: Parameters and settings for the sediment model.
 It contains both links to the staticmaps of the model (DEM, LDD etc.)